rust-lang/prev.rust-lang.org/faq.md

 }
 ```

-## Lifetimes
+### Lifetimes

 #### Why lifetimes?

-Lifetimes are Rust's answer to garbage collection.
-They are a way of ensuring memory safety without paying hefty performance costs.
+Lifetimes are Rust's answer to the question of memory safety.
+They allow Rust to ensure memory safety without mechanisms like garbage collection which carry hefty performance costs.
 They are based on a variety of academic work, which can be found in the [Rust book](https://doc.rust-lang.org/stable/book/academic-research.html#type-system).

 #### Why is the lifetime syntax the way it is?